 Summer Travel Check List For Your RV – Recreational VehiclePosted: June 29, 2012

-It’s summer travel time and when you own a Recreational Vehicle it’s all about hitting the road.
+It’s summer travel time and when you own a Recreational Vehicle it’s all about getting on the road.
 Before you do, be sure that your RV or motor home is ready for travel.
 Many people store their RV and use it only during the summer months.
 When you get it out of storage go through these safety checks so you can are prepared for your upcoming trips.

 Check your tire pressure and tire thread.
 Fill up the propane tanks and check for leaks.
 Take your RV to be serviced, have the hoses inspected, the lights, battery, fluids and brake system tested.
 Have an oil and filter change.
 Ask your technician to go over your recreational vehicle from top to bottom.
 To save money, do what you can before hand.
 The next step is to clean and go through the inside.
 Check your appliances, plumbing system, air conditioning unit, windshield wipers, etc. Do a thorough cleaning of the floors, walls, cabinets and furniture.
 Don’t forget to wash your RV before you head out also.